AdobeDocs/experience-platform.en/help/identity-service/ui/shared-devices.md

 A shared device, like a tablet, has a single ECID, which means it has a single **Shared Identity Namespace**.
 On the other hand, each user of a shared device has their own designated **User Identity Namespace** that corresponds with their respective login IDs.
 For example, a tablet that Kevin and Nora share for e-commerce use has its own ECID of `1234`, while Kevin has his own User Identity Namespace that is mapped to his `kevin@email.com` account and Nora has her own User Identity Namespace mapped to her `nora@email.com` account.

-[!DNL Shared Device Detection] is able to make distinctions between several users of the same device by linking the User Identity Namespace (login ID) of the current and last authenticated user with the shared device's Shared Identity Namespace (ECID).
+[!DNL Shared Device Detection] is able to make distinctions between several users of the same device by linking the shared identity namespace (ex.
+ECID) with the last authenticated user's User Identity Namespace (login ID).

 ### How identity data is sent to an identity graph

 Consider the following example to help your understanding of how [!DNL Shared Device Detection] works:

+>[!NOTE]
+>
+>In this diagram, the Shared Identity Namespace is configured to ECID and the User Identity Namespace is configured to CRM ID.

 ![diagram](../images/shared-device/diagram.png)